Milan Mišůn: FK Příbram

 Mišůn played for FK Příbram, where he made 24 appearances and scored two goals.

 Celtic

 Mišůn's signed for Scottish Premier League side Celtic in December 2008 after they fought off competition from AC Milan and Copenhagen Mišůn was given the number 15 shirt and was eligible to play for Celtic from 1 January 2009.
 He was an unused substitute in a 4–2 loss to Aberdeen on 18 January 2009.

 Dundee

 Mišůn was loaned out for a month to Scottish First Division side Dundee on 17 September 2010 and made his debut the following weekend in a 0–0 draw against Raith Rovers.
 He returned to Celtic after Dundee fell into administration.

-Return to Celtic
+Move to Swindon

 After returning to Celtic, on 28 January 2011 Mišůn apparently joined League One side Swindon Town for an undisclosed fee - however, it was later revealed he had not officially signed a contract.